Telepath (musician): All for You, Rain Temple and Eternity (2016)

-100% ElectroniCON, Building a Better World and work as Tianhuojian (2017–2021)
+100% ElectroniCON, Building a Better World and work as Tianhuojian (2017–2023)

 In July 2017, Laurila released a new single under his old stylized Telepath moniker, titled "Farewell".
 In October 2017, Laurila and musician Agia produced the collaborative single "Circle of Love", one of seven tracks from their album as Lovers Entwined, The Light of Our Love.
 During the same year, developer Dan Vogt included some of Telepath's music, alongside tracks by artists such as George Clanton and Luxury Elite, in his 2D mobile racing game Data Wing.
-In 2019, Laurila performed in the second edition of 100% ElectroniCON, Clanton's vaporwave music festival.
+After another collaboration with Agia on 2018's Unison, Laurila performed in 2019 for the second edition of 100% ElectroniCON, Clanton's vaporwave music festival.
 To maintain his anonymity, he wore a dark costume obfuscating his face and body.
 According to Flood Magazine, Laurila told future funk musician Ryan DeRobertis that, after finishing the performance, "he now understood the appeal of live performance after years of avoiding it."

 In June 2019, Laurila released Building a Better World, his third split album with Jornt Elzinga.
 The first release on Hiraeth Records, Elzinga's then-recent label, it was chosen as one of the best ambient releases of August 2019 by Ari Delaney.
 Three music videos were released for the album's tracks: "Dawn over the Metropolis" on June 12, 2019, "Sector 131" on December 14, 2021, and "Awakening" (Note: Translation of "目覚め", the original title.) on July 17, 2022.
 In 2022, Laurila released a music video for the album Wading in the Afterlife, his first release under the alias Tianhuojian.
 In 2023, The Path to Lost Eden received its first vinyl pressing, the album's second physical release since an original cassette run in 2015.
 In 2022, Laurila began releasing music under the alias Tianhuojian.
 His first release, Wading in the Afterlife, was released on April 4, 2022 with an accompanying music video.
+It was part of a self-imposed challenge for Laurila, where he would attempt to "to shoot a 40+ minute film in only 3 hours with no prepreparation or planning."
+In 2022, Laurila released his final album as Virtual Dream Plaza in Mandarin, Four Beauties, with 2023's Beyond the Dream serving as the pseudonym's last record.